vocdoni/vocdoni-mobile/README.md

   * They contain all the model instances known to the system
   * Any modification on a model should happen in models obtained from a global pool, since the pool manages persistence

 This separation allows for efficient and granular widget tree rebuilds whenever the state is updated.
-If a single value changes, only the relevant subwidgets should rebuild.
+If a single value changes, only the relevant children should rebuild.

 #### Usage